 We at Quixote Expeditions recognize that we sail and travel in a very special place – the Southern Ocean.
 This Ocean and the lands it surrounds are hard to get to limiting the overall knowledge of this area.

 We aim to help transport scientists to these remote locations with our vessels.
 We achieve this through many means.

 - On all of our more passenger based trips we always reserve a free bunk for a research scientist through our Guest scientist program.
 This allows a scientist free access to his or her research location and allows our guests to participate in real science and gain an even deeper appreciation of our environment.

 - We offer our vessels as platforms for purely scientific expeditions.

 - We participate in citizen science – whether are on a trip or sailing for fun, we are always collecting data.
-We collect water samples as part of a global microplastic effort with Adventurers and Scientists for Conservation and we have a weather station collecting data for CADIC (the Center for Southern Studies) based in Ushuaia.
+We have and do work with many different groups from collecting data for microplastic research to Plankton samples.
+Our passengers get to help too!

 Read on to find out more about our science.